awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-create-load-balancer-for-ecs.md

 1. Choose **Create**\.
 **Note**
 You must have two target groups created for your load balancer in order for your Amazon ECS deployment to run\.
 You use the ARN of one of your target groups when you create your Amazon ECS service\.
-For more information, see [Step 4: Create an Amazon ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-blue-green.html#create-blue-green-taskdef) in the *Amazon ECS User Guide*\.
+For more information, see [Step 4: Create an Amazon ECS service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-blue-green.html#create-blue-green-taskdef) in the *Amazon ECS User Guide*\.

-## Create an Amazon EC2 Application Load Balancer, Two Target Groups, and Listeners \(CLI\)<a name="deployment-groups-create-load-balancer-for-ecs-cli"></a>
+## Create an Amazon EC2 Application Load Balancer, two target groups, and listeners \(CLI\)<a name="deployment-groups-create-load-balancer-for-ecs-cli"></a>

 To create an Application Load Balancer using the AWS CLI: